just3ws/Cleeks/README.md

 There's three parts to the Cleeks "app".

 - just3ws.cleeks.plist.template

   This is the launchctl manifest that runs cleek.sh on a regular interval.
 I arbitrarily chose 32 seconds for my default interval.
 - bin/install.sh

   This generates a plist from the template file then (re)installs just3ws.cleeks.plist
 - bin/cleek.sh

-  Does a few things:
+  In a nutshell:
--- creates a directory in at ~/Dropbox/Cleeks/hosts/CURRENT_HOST/CURRENT_USER -- takes a screenshot if the screensaver isn't running -- tidys up previous screenshots into directories grouped by day -- archives previous days of screenshots into zip files
+  - Creates a directory in at ~/Dropbox/Cleeks/hosts/CURRENT_HOST/CURRENT_USER
+  - Takes a screenshot if the screensaver isn't running
+  - Tidys up previous screenshots into directories grouped by day
+  - Archives previous days of screenshots into zip files

 ## Installation